 Information for Contributors

-Journal of Special Education Research (JSER) is an offi cial Journal of The Japanese Association of Special Education (JASE) written in English.
+Journal of Special Education Research (JSER) is an official Journal of the Japanese Association of Special Education (JASE) written in English.
 JSER accepts five types of manuscripts on original research from scholars, researchers, teachers, practitioners, and policy makers in special education and related fields.
-All authors must be members of JASE, however, this does not apply to those residing outside Japan.
+The first author must be a member of the JASE.
 We look forward to your submission.

 [ Types of Manuscripts ]